 #2.
 Practice a Few Conversation Starters

-Put some conversation starters in the back of your mind before you go to the party.
-Consider current events, a book you’re reading, or anything else you can easily talk about.
+Put some conversation starters in your mind before you go to the party.
+Consider current events, a book you’re reading, or anything else you can discuss.

 #3.
 Set some objectives for yourself.